melmakes/FLEXI-addendum/hardware/FLEXI-hardware.md

 ## Wiring

 The wiring documentation in the original paper is... lacking.
-I'm not convinced that this isn't a strange choice, but you may have noticed that it calls for a car charger for the Surface Pro, and then that is wired into a barrel plug.
+I'm not convinced that this isn't a strange choice, but you may have noticed that it calls for a car charger for the Surface Pro, and then that is wired into a barrel plug in parallel with the U2D2. **Note**, by the way, that the U2D2 is wired differently for FLEXI than what the U2D2 [e-manual](https://emanual.robotis.com/docs/en/parts/interface/u2d2/) says.
+Otherwise, I found that the manuals from Robotis for the motors and U2D2 were very helpful.